simongoricar/fs-more/CONTRIBUTING.md

 It provides:
 - the `TestResult` type that can be used as an integration test return type,
 - the `detect_case_sensitivity_for_temp_dir` function that detects case-sensitivity of the filesystem,
-- a set of filesystem trees that can be used to initialize the same file tree every time, inspect it as a strongly-typed tree, perform assertions on files and directories inside it, as well as snapshot file data, etc.
+- a set of filesystem trees that can be used to initialize the same directory tree every time, inspect it as a strongly-typed tree, perform assertions on files and directories inside it, as well as snapshot file data, etc.

-Currently, three filesystem tree harnesses are available:
+Currently, the following filesystem tree harnesses are available:
 - `DeepTree` (`subcrates/test-harness/src/trees/generated/deep.rs`),
-- `SimpleTree` (`subcrates/test-harness/src/trees/generated/simple.rs`), and
+- `SimpleTree` (`subcrates/test-harness/src/trees/generated/simple.rs`),
 - `EmptyTree` (`subcrates/test-harness/src/trees/generated/empty.rs`),
+- `SymlinkedTree` (`subcrates/test-harness/src/trees/generated/symlinked.rs`), and
+- `BrokenSymlinksTree` (`subcrates/test-harness/src/trees/generated/broken_symlinks.rs`).

+All of them essentially represent a single consistent directory tree, but to showcase how they work, this section will focus on one of them - `DeepTree`.

 > If you're looking for more context about how this harness is constructed
 > and generated, take a look at the next chapter.

-All of them function just about the same, but to explain how they work, this section will focus on one of them - `DeepTree`.

 <br>